Exhibition

 Outline

-Okura Museum of Art was established as Japan’s first private art museum by Okura Kihachiro (1837-1928), an industrialist active from the 19th century to the early 20th century.
+Okura Museum of Art is the oldest existing Japan's private art museum and first foundational museum.
+It was established by Okura Kihachiro (1837-1928), an industrialist active from the 19th century to the early 20th century.
 Kihachiro devoted himself to the development of industry and foreign trade.
 He also participated in several distinguished educational and charitable endeavors.

 Kihachiro lamented how so many Japanese artworks were leaving the country, so he established the Okura Museum of Art Foundation in 1917 to help preserve these artworks and further Japanese culture.
 He had previously amassed a collection of cultural assets over a 50-year period and he now donated these to the museum alongside land, buildings and funds for the museum’s upkeep.